laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Folklore/song-list/illicit-affairs.md

 ## Quotes from artist

 <blockquote cite="https://www.rollingstone.com/music/music-features/paul-mccartney-taylor-swift-musicians-on-musicians-1089058/">
 When I was making folklore, I went lyrically in a total direction of escapism and romanticism.
-And I wrote songs imagining I was, like, a pioneer woman in a forbidden love affair [laughs]. - Taylor Swift
+And I wrote songs imagining I was, like, a pioneer woman in a forbidden love affair [laughs]. <br /><b>- Taylor Swift</b>
 </blockquote>